-These work by letting you transfer money from your credit card to your current account.
+One way to get rid of your overdraft is to transfer money from your credit card to your current account.
+Many credit cards allow you to do this.
 Once you've transferred the money, you can use it to pay off your overdraft.

 This is very similar to a 0% balance transfer.
 There are only two differences:

 1. You're transferring money from a card to a bank account, instead of transferring a debt from a card to another card.

 2. The fee is often higher for a money transfer than for a balance transfer.
 Money transfer fees are usually around 4% whereas balance transfer fees are typically between 1.5 and 3%.

 In many ways, the most attractive money transfer card is the MBNA Visa Credit Card.
 Once you've taken out the card, you have 60 days to do a 0% money transfer.
 So if you have a £2000 overdraft, you could transfer that sum from your card to your current account and you wouldn't have to pay any interest for 23 months.

 That's a very long period for a 0% money transfer.
 You wouldn't have been able to get any card with such a long 0% period three or four years ago.